-Pump wear from cavitation or abrasion
+Pump wear from cavitation or abrasion:

 - ✓ Cavitation damages pump impellers, reducing efficiency.
-If your pump is cavitating, determine whether you have sufficient NPSH.
-(See page 20 for an explanation of NPSH.)
-You should also have a valve on the discharge side of your pump.
-Use it to fill the mainline slowly to avoid cavitation. - ✓ If your water is high in sediments, re-engineer the intake structure so that sediment settles out before water enters the suction line.
+If your pump is cavitating, determine if you have sufficient NPSH.
+(See page 21 for an explanation of NPSH.)
+You should also have a valve on the discharge side of your pump to allow filling the mainline slowly, avoiding cavitation. - ✓ If your water source contains a lot of sediment, reengineer your intake structure to allow sediment to settle out of the water before entering the suction line.